-In the following instances it may be necessary to directly connect your computer into the modem that Shaw provided for your Internet service.
+There are instances when it may be necessary to directly connect your computer to the modem that Shaw provided for your Internet service.
+Scenarios include:

 - Your modem is online but you cannot connect via WiFi